ahrekar/bacon-install/README.md

 	Eventually (not part of this assignment), we will add the ability to upload and display photos.

-7. Anywhere a tag appears (either on the user profile page or on the post list page), the tag should be a link that filters the post list page such that the page will only show posts with that tag.
+7. XXXXXXXXXXXXXAnywhere a tag appears (either on the user profile page or on the post list page), the tag should be a link that filters the post list page such that the page will only show posts with that tag.
 Also, the page should provide some form of appropriate feedback that the posts are being filtered using that particular tag.

-8. Only one tag may be used to filter the posts at a time.
+8. XXXXXXXXXXXXXXOnly one tag may be used to filter the posts at a time.

 9. All pages must have the same look-and-feel (e.g., common header/footer/colors, etc.).